Identify The Definition Of Each Term

 Trends and Latest Developments

 In today's rapidly evolving world, the importance of clear definitions has never been greater.
-The rise of interdisciplinary fields, such as biotechnology and nanotechnology, has created a need for a common vocabulary that transcends traditional disciplinary boundaries.
+But the rise of interdisciplinary fields, such as biotechnology and nanotechnology, has created a need for a common vocabulary that transcends traditional disciplinary boundaries.
 The proliferation of information and the increasing complexity of global challenges require individuals to be able to critically evaluate information and make informed decisions.

 Tips and Expert Advice